elastic/beefheart/README.md

 ## Maintenance

-This project is provided as a utility to the Elasticsearch community and is not an officially supported product.
+This project is provided as a utility to the Elastic community and is not an officially supported product.
 Responsiveness to contributions, bugfixes, and features will be collaboratively supported on a best-effort basis.

 ### Licensing